 Why I ride

 I ride in honor of Natalie, her strength and determination are a constant inspiration to us all who care for children at Children's Hospital.
-And this year is no exception, we have all been training hard in our teams called the Cardiac Climbers and this year we have a new team too called the Anesthesia Dream Team.
-Nearly 100 of us are in these amazing teams, all riding in honor of patients and family members just like Natalie.
+And this year is no exception, we have all been training hard team called the Anesthesia Dream Team.
+Nearly 50 of us are in this amazing team, all riding in honor of patients and family members just like Natalie.
 We all want to be able to complete the nearly 150 miles of mountain passes and road we will travel in a few short weeks time.
 The Courage Classic is both a personal challenge for all of us on these teams and an opportunity to support positive outcomes for children and families who visit Children's Hospital Colorado.
 We are humbled by your donations to each rider, thank you for your generous support that allows us to positively impact the lives of countless children who require life saving surgery and anesthesia at Children's Hospital Colorado.